jjaakko/DevOpsWithDocker-exercises/part_1/exercise_1.4.md

-Start the container from image: docker run -d devopsdockeruh/exec_bash_exercise
+Start the container from image:
+`docker run -d devopsdockeruh/exec_bash_exercise`

-Execute bash on the container
+Execute bash on the container:
-docker exec -it eda /bin/bash
+`docker exec -it eda /bin/bash`

-cat logs.txt
+Print contents of logs.txt:
+`cat logs.txt`

 Secret message is:
 "Docker is easy"